coetaur0/staticfg/README.md

 Python3 control flow graph generator

 StatiCFG is a module that allows you to produce control flow graphs (CFGs) for Python 3 programs.
 The CFGs it generates can be easily visualised with graphviz and used for control flow analysis.
-They are in particular meant to be used for the static analysis of programs, hence the name **StatiC**FG.
+CFGs are particularly useful for the static analysis of programs, hence the name **StatiC**FG.

 ## Installation